This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 I look forward to seeing your finished crochet projects, especially this easy crochet pattern, so please share them with me in the HanJan Crochet Facebook group or on Instagram and tag #hanjancrochet.

-Get the ad-free, printable PDF with sizes from baby to age 10 years in my stores:
+Get the ad-free, printable PDF with added stitch chart and schematic in my pattern stores:

-More Crochet Patterns for Children You Might Enjoy
+More Crochet Sweater Patterns You Might Enjoy

 If you enjoy making crochet patterns for babies and kids as much as I do then here are a few more of my designs you might enjoy exploring!